-Bill Maze enters his 20th year as UC Davis' women's tennis head coach, following a campaign that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship for the second straight season.
+Bill Maze enters his 21th year as UC Davis' women's tennis head coach, following a campaign that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship for the third straight season.

 UC Daviswomen's tennis also earned an NCAA Public Recognition Award for an outstanding Academic Progress Rate (APR) last season, for the seventh straight year, with a perfect score of 1,000.